Yahshemi/SN-Fundamentals/fundamentals_readme.md

 Freeform Visual Task Boards are just what its name implies, freeform.
 Since it is not based on a record list, you can add task records and configure it however you want.
 The default lanes are the same as a Flexible board, but since it was not built from a record list, the lanes do not have any cards in them yet.
 You would add the cards yourself.

+###### Reporting Overview

+Using dashboards and reports

+Create reports using the Report Designer

+You know the information needed in your reports better than anyone!
+Ready to learn how you can build those reports yourself?

+Select play to demonstrate how you can:

+Use the Report Designer to build reports

+- 11Share and schedule your reports with others

+- Generate reports from ServiceNow lists

+- Add your reports to a ServiceNow responsive dashboard

+When you report on a table (for example, Incident or Problem), information about the current state of platform data displays

+Create management dashboards, report on KPIs and metrics, and increase quality and reduce the costs of service delivery using Performance Analytics.

+Performance Analytics (PA) allows users to create dashboards with widgets to visualize data over time in order to identify areas of improvement.
+With PA, users can learn to identify the metrics that matter for business objectives, using out-of-the-box ServiceNow capabilities and content to address measurement and reporting scenarios.

+Unlike running a report in the Platform, developing and using an analytics solution is an ongoing and iterative process that users can improve over time.
+Review performance indicators, monitor metrics, and make improvements to organizational decision-making.